PowerDNS/lightningstream/docs/index.md

   and merges the data into the local LMDB.

 The merge of a key is performed based on a per-record last-modified timestamp: the most recent version of the entry wins.
-Deletes entries are cleared and marked as deleted, together with their deletion timestamp.
+Deleted entries are cleared and marked as deleted, together with their deletion timestamp.
 This allows LightningStream to provide **Eventual Consistency** across all nodes.

 If the application uses a [carefully designed data schema](schema.md), this approach can be used to support